emergentcomplex/CHORUS/README.md

 The system was born from a simple observation: when a government research program proves its worth, it doesn't die—it "graduates" into the classified world, leaving behind a faint echo in the public record.
 CHORUS is designed to detect these echoes by correlating the silence in one dataset with the sudden chatter in others.
 It connects the dots between a DARPA program going dark, a surge in contract awards to a specific company, a spike in demand for cleared engineers with unique skills, and the global conversation surrounding a new technology.

-By simulating the adversarial, multi-perspective analysis of a real-world intelligence agency, CHORUS moves beyond data retrieval into the realm of automated strategic judgment.
+By simulating the structured, multi-layered, and adversarial analysis of a real-world intelligence agency, CHORUS moves beyond data retrieval into the realm of automated strategic judgment.

 ## Core Features

 -   **Autonomous & Self-Healing:** Built on a service-oriented architecture with `systemd`-managed daemons, the system runs 24/7, survives reboots, and automatically manages its own data collection and analysis queues.
--   **Evolving Data Lake:** A "fire-and-forget" **Sentinel** process periodically and intelligently refreshes all seven data sources, ensuring the system's knowledge is never stale.
+-   **Evolving Data Lake:** A **Sentinel** daemon perpetually and intelligently refreshes a multi-source data lake, ensuring the system's knowledge is never stale.
--   **Multi-Source Fusion:** Ingests and correlates data from seven distinct verticals:
+-   **Multi-Source Fusion:** Ingests and correlates data from our core verticals:
     1.  **DARPA Budgets:** The primary signal for strategic intent.
     2.  **USAspending.gov:** The money trail to corporate contractors.
-    3.  **Job Postings:** The human capital trail for specialized skills.
+    3.  **USAJOBS:** The human capital trail for specialized skills.
-    4.  **GovInfo (CRS/USCODE):** The foundational legal and policy context.
-    5.  **arXiv.org:** The bleeding edge of academic and scientific research.
+    4.  **arXiv.org:** The bleeding edge of academic and scientific research.
-    6.  **NewsAPI:** The commercial and financial signal from private industry.
+    5.  **NewsAPI:** The commercial and financial signal from private industry.
-    7.  **GDELT:** The global narrative from worldwide news media.
--   **Adversarial AI Council:** A "Chorus" of 16 different AI analysts and 4 directors debate and challenge findings, preventing groupthink and ensuring intellectual rigor.
+-   **The Triumvirate Council:** The analytical heart of CHORUS.
+A three-tiered council of AI personas debates and challenges findings to prevent groupthink and ensure intellectual rigor:
+    *   **Tier 1: The Analysts (The Virtuosos):** 16 specialist personas, each with a unique worldview, perform the initial deep-dive analysis.
+    *   **Tier 2: The Directors (The Section Leaders):** 4 director personas synthesize the competing findings of their assigned Analyst teams.
+    *   **Tier 3: The Judge (The Conductor):** A single, final arbiter synthesizes the competing directorate summaries into the definitive CHORUS report.
 -   **Verifiable Attribution:** Every claim in the final report is linked to its source with clickable citations, ensuring academic-grade verifiability.
 -   **Dual-Format Export:** Generate final intelligence products as either a portable static HTML website or a professional, archival-quality PDF.
 -   **Living Documentation:** The entire system is self-documenting, with a live documentation website generated directly from the codebase.